jhwinder/sluicegate/docs/Policy_DSL.md

 ### Rule Evaluation Semantics
 - Rules are evaluated in order
-- Each rule contains a when clause: a list of conditions
+- Each rule contains a when clause (i.e., a list of conditions)
 - All conditions must match (AND-only in Beta)
 - The first matching rule determines the decision
 - If no rule matches, the default decision applies